albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-Update the tests to make use of the `int` contants instead.
+Update the tests to make use of the `int` constants instead.

 ```java
 package demo;